 These displays of activism and solidarity were important challenges to the abusive power of McCarthyism.
 As students and teachers are faced with attempts to censor people’s history, the Green Feather Movement inspires us to support the right to teach outside the textbook.

 By Alison Kysia.
-Kysia has taught history at Northern Virginia Community College-Alexandria for six years.
-She was a Zinn Education Project Fellow in 2013 and the Project Director of “Islamophobia: a people’s history teaching guide” at Teaching for Change starting in 2018.
+Kysia taught history at Northern Virginia Community College-Alexandria, was a Zinn Education Project Fellow (2013), and she developed the “Islamophobia: a people’s history teaching guide” at Teaching for Change.

 Read a longer version of this article with a related student research project here.